What Is the Difference Between a Facelift and a Neck Lift?

 Beautiful mature woman sitting on couch smiling (model)

-Answering that question begins with understanding the differences between a facelift and a neck lift.
+Answering that question begins with understanding the differences of a neck lift vs facelift surgery.
 Even though they are often combined during a single operation, they are distinct procedures that address specific issues.

 What Is a Neck Lift?